eclab/grains/chordal/README.md

 Chordal can play chords of your choice, using a mixture of either square waves and sine waves, or sawtooth waves and sine waves, or triangle waves and sine waves.
 (It can't be a mixture of, say, square and saw because GRAINS doesn't have enough memory.
 It has to be sine.).
 You select sawtooth, square, or triangle as a #define in the code.
 The default is square.

-You can set the pitch CV and tune, the amount of square/saw/tri vs sine wave, and the chord choice.
+You can set the pitch CV and tune, the amount of square/saw/tri vs sine wave, the inversion of the chord (up to several octaves) and the chord choice.

 SET GRAINS TO MOZZI MODE.
 Sorry, no Grains mode.